jonsterling/ocaml-forester/README.md

-This is the source repository for the [forester](https://www.jonmsterling.com/jms-005P.xml) tool, which is implemented in the OCaml programming language.
+This is the source repository for the [forester](https://sr.ht/~jonsterling/forester/) tool, which is implemented in the OCaml programming language.
+Please see [this page](https://www.jonmsterling.com/jms-005P.xml) for more information.

 ### System Requirements